NativeScript/ns-embed-example/README.md

 ### For iOS:

+1. Xcode File > 'Add Package Dependencies...' and type in this URL https://github.com/NativeScript/ios-spm to add the NativeScriptSDK.

-1. Modify `ViewController.swift` to specify the name of the embedded project:
+2. Modify `ViewController.swift` to specify the name of the embedded project:

 ```swift
 @IBAction func openMyNativeScriptApp(_ sender: Any) {